tcltk/tcl/doc/markdown/CrtAlias.md

 : Count of additional value arguments to pass to the aliased command.

 [\*\*objv]{.carg .in type="Tcl_Obj"}
-: Vector of Tcl\_Obj structures, the additional value arguments to pass to the aliased command.
+: Vector of [Tcl\_Obj][Object3] structures, the additional value arguments to pass to the aliased command.
 This storage is owned by the caller.

 [\*\*targetInterpPtr]{.carg .in type="Tcl_Interp"}
 : Pointer to location to store the address of the interpreter where a target command is defined for an alias.